JetBrains/junie-github-action/README.md

 | `silent_mode` | Run Junie without comments, branch creation, or commits - only prepare data and output results | `false` |
 | `use_single_comment` | Update a single comment for all runs instead of creating new comments each time | `false` |
 | `use_structured_prompt` | Use the new structured prompt format with XML tags for better organization | `true`  |

+##### Conflict resolution triggers

+- Set `resolve_conflicts: true` to automatically detect PRs with merge conflicts and attempt to resolve them.
+- Or, in a PR comment or review, write `resolve conflicts` (case-insensitive) to force conflict resolution mode.
+- When conflict resolution is triggered, the action fetches full git history for the relevant branches and may create a PR or push commits as needed, even if no additional file changes are detected.

 #### Authentication